Zeus432/Orion/README.md

 # Orion
-Discord bot written in discord.py
+My attempt at a somewhat decent Discord bot written in discord.py

 ## Installation
-Installation of code is supported for macOS only currently
+Details for installing given below is for macOS.
+You can use whatever the equivalent method is if you're using a different OS.

 - First open the terminal.
 If incase you don't know how to open one - Press `Command` + `Space Bar` on your Mac Keyboard and enter `Terminal`